mscgenjs/mscgenjs-cli/README.md

 }
 ```

-An example to make visible what mscgenjs-cli is doing under the hood:
+You can also use this to make visible what mscgenjs-cli is doing under
+the hood by adding some debugging options:
 ```json
 {
     "headless": false,